 Do you have a plan?

 On and on they went.
-And they all seemed so worried and concerned for my level of inner peace, serenity and “lack of preparation.”
+And they all seemed so worried and concerned for my ‘lack of preparation.’

 But I wasn’t.

-Everything you need to know about your life and why you are here, it’s already within you.
+Everything you need to know about your life and why you are here on this planet is already within you.

 It’s all in there.

 There is no need to look Out there.
 Look within – the answers will never be found outside of you.
 Ask all from your Self.
 And in doing so, you will get the answers you are looking for.